-The reality of living in Dubai as a woman is much less glamorous.
+Dubai life, especially as a single woman expat in Dubai, is much less glamorous.
 We leave for work early enough to miss rush hour traffic, wolf down a short lunch, often working late or leaving on time only to be stuck in traffic on the way back home.
 By the time we reach home we are often too mentally and physically drained to do more than collapse in front of the television with a quick meal.
 Running errands, grocery shopping, and socializing, if any, is reserved for the weekends or national holidays.

 I remember sitting in the prayer room at OR Tambo Airport in Johannesburg nearly 12 years ago, wondering what bumps in the road lay ahead for me on this year long separation from my family.
 Praying that Allah would bless it for me and protect me from harm during my stay in the country.

-Little did I imagine that I would still be here today, living in Dubai as an expat.
+Little did I imagine that I would still be here today, living an expat life in Dubai.
 I know without a shadow of a doubt that there was indeed a blessing in it for me.
 From contracting Rheumatoid Arthritis and the subsequent journey from the darkness of constant pain and immobility into the light of healing and wellness, to the opportunities for local and international travel.

 I have learned so much about myself and my place in the world travelling solo as Muslim woman.
 You can read about my Istanbul adventures in my posts about the Culinary Backstreets food tour of Istanbul and my Italian surprise in why Italy was not on my bucket list.

 If you are considering leaving the comfort and familiarity of your family home for life in Dubai as an expat, then perhaps my observations and experiences over the years will help clarify the Pros and Cons living in Dubai.